Appi Ski Resort

 • The groomed slopes are very good.

-• The ski-in ski-out Intercontinental Appi Kogen Resort and ANA Crowne Plaza Resort provide the ultimate in convenience and service.
+• The ski-in ski-out Intercontinental Appi Kogen Resort and ANA Crowne Plaza Resort provide the ultimate in convenience.

 Cons

-• The nightlife is very limited (as with most other Japanese ski resorts unless they’re westernised).
+• The nightlife is very limited with is also the case with most other Japanese ski resorts unless they’re westernised.

 • Appi Kogen takes a little more effort to get to compared with some of the mainstream Nagano ski resorts.